CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ## Average housing-cost-to-income ratio for each band

-Urban’s DC study found that higher income households paid about 12% income to housing.
-In CT it’s about 16%.
-For a household with $200K in income, that’s about $2667/month in housing costs, which I just don’t think is that high considering there are some kinda crappy 2BRs in East Rock that go for that much.

-For a household at the lower end of CT’s affluent band, earning about
+Urban’s DC study found that High income households paid about 12% income to housing, and used that to determine a sliding scale for affordability.
+In Connecticut, High income households pay about 16% income to housing costs.
+For a household with $200K in income, that’s about $2667/month, which I just don’t think is that much.
+For a household at the lower end of CT’s High income band, earning about
-$114K, 16% of income to housing cost would be about $1520, which as a renter strikes me as unbelievably low for someone of those means.
-It’s the same as 30% for someone earning $60K.
-Why is that OK?
+$114K, 16% of income to housing cost would be about $1520/month, which is just plain offensive to me as a NHV renter.

+I don’t think we should assume that because High income households don’t pay a full 30% that the 16% threshold is what is “affordable” for them.
+They *can* pay more, they just *don’t*.
+Someone earning $114K paying 16% is the same as someone earning $60K paying 30%.
+For the sake of fairness and communication of “affordability,” I think we should do 30% for everyone.

 **7/15:** Talked with the team and I think we’re going to use 30% for all income bands rather than the sliding scale.

 ![](hh_desiring_housing_files/figure-gfm/hcost%20to%20income%20ratio%20dotplot-1.png)<!-- -->

-One last thing real quick… what’s the average *actual* housing cost for each band?
+And finally… what’s the average *actual* housing cost for each band?
+How much are households really paying?

+The major takeaway is that Very Low and Low income households are paying too much.
+Everyone else is right on target. **See table below for affordable cost ranges.**

 ![](hh_desiring_housing_files/figure-gfm/actual%20cost%20dot%20plot-1.png)<!-- -->

-Here, I looked only at households whose housing costs exceed 30% of income, and took the weighted average of the gap between what they actually pay for housing versus what they should pay at an affordable (30%) threshold.
-Very low and high income households spend the most over the affordable threshold.
+This unlabeled dot plot is a little more esoteric.
+I looked only at households whose housing costs exceed 30% of income, and took the weighted average of the gap between what they actually pay for housing versus what they should pay at a max affordable (30%) threshold.
+In other words, how many dollars per month over 30% are they paying?

+Very Low (light green) and High income (dark blue) households spend the most over the affordable threshold.
 The average gap for households in all income bands in FC is over $800/month while in most other counties the gap falls between $400 and $800/month.
+Over the course of a year, that’s an extraordinary amount of money these households are not spending on other necessities, saving, or investing in other expensive things like higher ed.

 ![](hh_desiring_housing_files/figure-gfm/affordability%20gap%20dot%20plot-1.png)<!-- -->

-## Affordable housing costs to households in each band
+## Ranges of affordability for each band

-Some future iteration of this notebook should find a way to combine this table with the actual housing costs chart above, but the topline is that the average actual costs in low and very low income households exceeds the affordable threshold (except low income households in Windham County).
+Some future iteration of this analysis should find a way to combine this table with the actual housing costs chart above, but the topline is that the average actual costs in Low and Very Low income households exceed the affordable threshold (except low income households in Windham County).
 The middle-to-high income households’ average actual housing cost is within the affordable range.